RituChoudhary01/WebDevelopment-DOT-BATCH./README.md

 ---

 ## ✅ Week Summary

-This week was pivotal in enhancing the interactivity of web pages.
-By mastering DOM manipulation and embracing modern JavaScript features, I can now create dynamic and responsive user interfaces.
-These skills are essential for building real-world web applications and set the foundation for learning advanced topics like frameworks and libraries.
+This week marked a significant step in boosting the interactivity of web pages.
+By learning how to manipulate the DOM and applying modern JavaScript techniques, I’ve gained the ability to create responsive and engaging user interfaces.
+These fundamental skills are crucial for developing real-world web applications and serve as a strong foundation for diving into more advanced topics such as JavaScript frameworks and libraries.

 ---
 # 📘 JavaScript Practice Exercises